House of Cards (American TV series): Final season and firing of Spacey

 On October 11, 2017, The Baltimore Sun reported that House of Cards had been renewed for a sixth season and that filming would begin by the end of October 2017.
 On October 29, actor Anthony Rapp publicly stated that lead actor Spacey had made a sexual advance on him at a 1986 party when Rapp was 14.
 The following day, Netflix announced that the upcoming sixth season of House of Cards would be its last.
 Multiple sources stated that the decision to end the series was made prior to Rapp's accusation, but the announcement nevertheless caused suspicions for its timing.
 The following day, it was announced that production on the season would be temporarily suspended, according to an official joint statement from Netflix and MRC, "to give us time to review the current situation and to address any concerns of our cast and crew".
 On November 3, 2017, Netflix announced that they would no longer be associated with Spacey in any capacity whatsoever.
 On December 4, 2017, Ted Sarandos, Netflix's chief content officer, announced that production would restart in 2018 with Robin Wright in the lead, and revealed that the final season of the show would now consist of eight episodes.
-Spacey was removed from the cast and as executive producer.
-In 2019, the last remaining related criminal charges against him were dropped.
+Spacey was removed from the cast and as executive producer with several unannounced projects involving the actor being canceled, resulting in Netflix losing 39 million dollars.
+In 2019, the last related criminal charges remaining against him were dropped.